higuma/github-md-char-check/README.md

 # Markdown output check for Unicode characters

-Basically, usual Unicode characters are displayed as-is for Markdown processing.
+Unicode characters are basically displayed as-is for Markdown processing.

 But some Unicode characters are automatically converted to Emoji in GitHub markdown (e.g. `▶` (U+25B6) is converted to ▶).